Duke-GCB/SciComp-Materials/slurm/README.md

 * Copying data to a remote server
 * Using ssh to connect to remote computers
 * Interacting with the job scheduler
-* Understand batch script options how how to submit jobs
+* Understand batch script options and how to submit jobs

 Note: A large portion of this material was taken from a Data Carpentry workshop taught at a Harvard FAS Research Computing Genomics workshop last year.